PTsolvers/Julia-HPC-Scales/README.md

 $$ \frac{∂P_f}{∂\tau} = -RP_f~. $$

 We will stop the iterations when the $\mathrm{L_{inf}}$ norm of $P_f$ drops below a defined tolerance `max(abs.(RPf)) < ϵtol`.

+This rather naive iterative strategy can be accelerated using the accelerated pseudo-transient method [(Räss et al., 2022)](https://doi.org/10.5194/gmd-15-5757-2022).
+In a nutshell, pseudo-time derivative can also be added to the fluxes turning the system of equations into a damped wave equation.
+Finding the optimal damping parameter further leads to significant acceleration in solution procedure.

 ## Hands-on I
 Let's get started.
 In this first hands-on, we will work towards making an efficient iterative GPU solver for the forward steady state flow problem.